22 Messages to Actions Conversion Statistics

 10. 35 working days lost per employee yearly

-Axios HQ’s 2025 Internal Communications Report found that employees earning between $50,000 and $100,000 lose 35+ working days per year due to ineffective communication.
-This translates to approximately $10,140 in salary costs per employee that produces no value.
-The lost days disappear into clarification requests, waiting for responses, and redoing misunderstood work.
+Axios HQ’s 2025 Internal Communications Report found that employees earning between $50,000 and $100,000 lose 35+ working days a year to ineffective communication.
+That’s roughly $10,140 in salary per employee spent on nothing of value.
+Those days drain away into clarification requests, waiting for replies, and redoing work that was misunderstood the first time.

 11. $450 billion annual cost to the U.S. economy

 Lost productivity from context switching costs the U.S. economy $450 billion annually.
-This macro-level impact reflects the aggregate inefficiency of workers constantly interrupted by messages they cannot efficiently convert to action.
-Organizations that automate message-to-task conversion capture significant competitive advantage.
+That figure is the sum of millions of workers being interrupted by messages they can’t turn into action fast enough.
+Companies that automate the message-to-task step pull ahead of the ones that don’t.

 12. 5 hours weekly waiting for information